jonathanhefner/rails/guides/source/configuring.md

 Specifies which serialization format to use for the cache.
 Possible values are `6.1`, `7.0`, and `7.1`.

-The `6.1`, `7.0`, and `7.1` formats all use `Marshal` for the default coder, but `7.0` uses a more efficient representation for cache entries, and `7.1` includes an additional optimization for bare string values such as view fragments.
+`7.0` uses a more efficient representation for cache entries when using the default coder.

+`7.1` serializes cache entries such that expired values are not deserialized, and enables an optimization for bare string values such as view fragments.
+These optimizations apply to the default coder and to non-default coders.

 All formats are backward and forward compatible, meaning cache entries written in one format can be read when using another format.
 This behavior makes it